PuneetAsnani12/Fashion-Factory/README.md

 ## Official Github Repository for Fashion-Factory
- Fashion Factory is the ultimate destination for fashion and lifestyle, being host to a wide array of merchandise including clothing, footwear and accessories.
+ Fashion Factory is the ultimate destination for fashion and lifestyle, being host to a wide array of merchandise including clothing, footwear ,and accessories.

 ## Official Website for Fashion-Factory
 https://fashion-factory.netlify.app/